digital-blueprint/checkin-app/README.md

 yarn test
 ```

-Jump to <https://localhost:8001> and you should get a Single Sign On login page.
+Jump to<https://localhost:8001>, so you should get a Single Sign On login page.

 ## Using this app as pre-built package